explorer436/explorer-git-repo/my-vim-notes/Research.md

 How to switch between Vim and terminal when using Vim in a terminal (found this when looking for differences between Vim and GVim)

-with vim you can get benefit from ctrl-Z
+With vim (not gVim) you can get benefit from ctrl-Z

 if you want to test your codes in shell/terminal, or execute some shell commands during your editing.
 In vim you can just ctrl-z to back to terminal do what you want, and fg back to vim.
 With Gvim, you cannot do that.